-The Coordinator can work with individuals who experience sexual misconduct to coordinate protective measures and other timely services, provide information about available resources, and explain the University's policies and complaint process.
+The Coordinator can work with individuals who experience sexual misconduct to coordinate protective measures and other timely services, provide information about available resources, and explain the University’s policies and complaint process.
 Please note that Title IX Coordinators are not confidential resources.
-For the list of confidential counselors on and near campus, click here.
+See a list of confidential counselors on and near campus.

 Should I report an incident of sexual misconduct to a Deputy Title IX Coordinator?

 Whether or not to report is your choice.
 The Deputy Title IX Coordinator can assist you in filing a formal complaint or, if you do not want to file a formal complaint, can work with you to provide other forms of assistance.
 The staff can also assist you in notifying the Georgetown University Police Department or local police, if you so request.

 Filing a complaint with your Deputy Title IX Coordinator can help the University address sexual misconduct.
 When reported, steps will be taken to protect confidentiality as much as possible.